SHKim-HYU/RTIndy7/README.md

 # RTIndy7 Task

-This source is built by Cross compiler for Ubuntu14.04, 32bits
+This source is built by cross compiler for Ubuntu14.04, 32bits

 ## build